 Surface of Pluto

 Lying 30 to 50 times as far from the sun as Earth, Pluto's composition bears a greater resemblance to the rocky terrestrial planets than the gas giants that are its neighbors.
-The surface of the dwarf planet appears to be dominated by ices, with some rock mixed in.
+New Horizons revealed that the surface of the dwarf planet appears to be dominated by nitrogen ice, with methane and carbon mixed in.

-Prior to New Horizons' arrival, Pluto's distance and small size makes studying it a challenge, but astronomers have relied on advanced optics such as the Hubble Space Telescope to examine the dwarf planet.
+Prior to New Horizons' arrival, Pluto's distance and small size made studying it a challenge.
+Astronomers relied on advanced optics such as the Hubble Space Telescope to examine the dwarf planet.
 The powerful telescope has found new moons around Pluto in the last few years.
-Scientists can use Pluto's largest moon, Charon, which is close to the size of the dwarf planet and similar in composition, to study the surface of Pluto.
+Scientists used Pluto's largest moon, Charon, which is close to the size of the dwarf planet and similar in composition, to study the surface of Pluto.
 As Charon passes between Pluto and Earth, the eclipse blocks light from the surface, emphasizing the brightness changes on Pluto.
 They also used the moon, often called a 'twin planet' due to its similar size, to improve calculations of the size and mass of its companion.